 SIA Ab Initio Cadet Pilot

 The entire cost of getting your licence ($150,000) is fully sponsored.
 You will even receive an allowance during your course of training.
-You are however bonded to SIA for 7 years after you become a Line Pilot.
-Also, your upgrade from a First Officer to a Captain will take at least 15 years (as compared to 3-5 years in a Low-Cost Carrier like Jetstar Asia and Scoot).
-You can find links to apply for such a position in our Airline Hiring Status page.
+However, you are bonded to SIA for 7 years after you become a Line Pilot.
+Also, your upgrade from a First Officer to a Captain will take at least 15 years (compared to 3-5 years in a Low-Cost Carrier like Jetstar Asia and Scoot).

 The other organisation that will pay for your flying training is the Republic of Singapore Air Force.
 While the RSAF does not directly help you attain your CAAS CPL, through your career in the RSAF, you should achieve the pre-requisites for getting your Commercials Pilot Licence.